Citizens Leadership Academy

 - Asset-Based Community Development.

-The Fall 2014 session will be held 6 pm to 8 pm on Thursdays, September 4 - Thursday, December 4, 2014 at the Five Points Center for Active Adults beginning in March.
+The Spring 2015 session will be held 6 pm to 8 pm on Thursdays, at the Five Points Center for Active Adults beginning in March.
 Specific dates will be posted soon.

 The center is located at 2000 Noble Road, Raleigh, NC 27608 and is hosting the classes under a partnership agreement with the City of Raleigh Community Services Division.